MHE Graduate Apprenticeship Program

 Apprenticeship Application Process and Stipend

 Every student is required to have an apprenticeship.
 Students who apply to the MHE program and are invited to interview for an apprenticeship in February during Preview Weekend must be offered and accept an apprenticeship in order to be fully admitted to the MHE cohort and to enroll the following fall semester.
 The GA positions start in early August and run through mid-May.
-GA stipends are $15,000, with the Academic-Residential Partnerships GA stipend at $12,000 plus room and meal plan (300 meal block and 200 food dollars for fall and spring semesters), for the year.
-All stipends are paid on a prorated monthly basis.
+GA stipends are $15,500 for the year, except for Residence Life GAs who receive a $12,500 stipend as well as an apartment on campus and meal plan.

 In addition to the two-year apprenticeship, each MHE student is required to complete two internships in university approved settings during their program.
 Internships are credit-bearing, 135-hour experiences.
 In addition to completing required fieldwork hours, students participate in a one credit-hour seminar that accompanies each internship.
 To assist students in the identification of internships, the MHE program maintains an internship database as well as hosts a series of internship preparation workshops during the first year.

 Together, apprenticeships and internships prepare student to work in a variety of functional areas by giving students rich experiential learning opportunities as they learn the breadth and depth of the higher education profession.